-The counter at 6 o’clock indicates the time of the next tide in 24 hour format, the counter at 9 o’clock indicates the position of the tide and strength of the current, and the counter at 12 indicates the moon-phase and tidal range.
+The counter at 6 o’clock indicates the time of the next tide in 24-hour format, the counter at 9 o’clock indicates the position of the tide and the strength of the current, and the counter at 12 indicates the moon-phase and tidal range.

 The only thing that should be remembered, however, is that the tidal counters must be re-calibrated each time you come to a new coast.

-Like the previous versions, the watch is powered by what the Swiss brand prefers to market as “Corum CO277” automatic movement.
+Like the previous versions, the Tides 48 is powered by what the Swiss brand prefers to market as the “Corum CO277” automatic movement.